 Even if Laos sounds exotic and far, far away right now, you’ll find pharmacies and clothing stores to grab any essentials you may need in all the main towns.
 People around the world have the same basic needs as you and demand usually push the supply no matter where you go.

 You don’t need to look so pretty 😉

-Travelling is quite different to day to day life at home.
-In general people don’t care what you look like and quite often you won’t want to look too ‘dressed up’ as you’ll stick out like a sore thumb in many places.
+Travelling is quite different from day to day life at home.
+In general, people don’t care what you look like and quite often you won’t want to look too ‘dressed up’ as you’ll stick out like a sore thumb in many places.